vanderschaarlab/temporai/CONTRIBUTING.md

 considerate, reasonable, and respectful**.
 When in doubt, [Python Software Foundation's Code of Conduct] is a good reference in terms of behavior guidelines.

+> 🕮 Please also make sure to first familiarize yourself with the [`vanderschaarlab` Code of Conduct](https://github.com/vanderschaarlab/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Issue Reports